-As Professor Hart suggested, Congress may seek to evade responsibility for its laws by contriving that they be announced as legal judgments.
+As Professor Hart suggested, the risk is that Congress will seek to evade responsibility for its laws by contriving that they be announced as legal judgments.
 That undermines not only the integrity of the courts' decisional processes but also the operation of democratic accountability on the legislative side.